tyaga001/devtoolsacademy/README.md

 Check out our [CONTRIBUTING.md](CONTRIBUTING.md) for detailed guidelines.

-## ✍️ Calling All Technical Writers!
+## ✍️ Calling All Technical Writers

 Are you a technical writer looking to showcase your skills and build your portfolio?
 DevToolsAcademy offers a unique opportunity: